1-111th Supports EMAC Operations Following Hurricane Helene

-Florida Army National Guard Soldiers with 1-111th General Support Aviation Battalion prepare for Emergency Management Assistance Compact (EMAC) during Hurricane Helene support missions at Army Aviation Support Facility 1, Fla., Sept.
+Lt.
+Col. Brian Cooper, battalion commander with 1-111th General Support Aviation Battalion, B-Roll interview during Emergency Management Assistance Compact (EMAC) Hurricane Helene support missions at Army Aviation Support Facility 1, Fla., Sept.
 29, 2024.

 |Date Taken: